-From this point we turned northwards, and crossed a low rolling ridge, until, by a gentle slope, we descended into the wide valley of Wady es R'mail, up the course of which we followed till we reached the spot where we were to have camped; but the wells were dry, and, after halting for luncheon, we had to proceed.
-As we had filled our water skins. and our animals had all drunk at the rain-pools of Zuweirah. we were not inconvenienced.
+From this point we turned northwards, and crossed a

+low rolling ridge, until, by a gentle slope, we descended into the wide valley of Wady es R'mail, up the course of which we followed till we reached the spot where we were to have camped; but the wells were dry, and, after halting for luncheon, we had to proceed.
+As we had filled our water-skins, and our animals had all drunk at the rain-pools of Zuweirah, we were not inconvenienced.
 At three o'clock water was found in a pool near some caves and shapeless ruins, called Sudeid, to which we had turned a little to the south-east of the Wady R'mail.
-The spot is unidentified with any ancient site, but is a favourite camping-ground of the Jehâlin, and very attractive it is,-a long shallow basin of tender and fresh verdure, in cheering contrast with the scant vegetation of the highlands of our morning's ride.
+The spot is unidentified with any ancient site, but is a favourite camping-ground of the Jehâlin, and very attractive it isa long shallow basin of tender and fresh verdure, in cheering contrast with the scant vegetation of the highlands of our morning's ride.
 The whole district is a fine upland pasture, and had been improving from the time we left Zuweirah-el-Fôka.
 A Scottish moor is not better stocked with game.
-Plover and sand-grouse abounded. and we obtained thirteen brace of fat dotterel (Charadrius morinellus), the rare sand-grouse (Pterocles guttatus), besides many little larks of species belonging to the Saharan group; so that we fared sumptuously off dottered boiled and grilled, from the former of which the skins had been removed.
+Plover and sand-grouse abounded, and we obtained thirteen brace of fat dotterel (Charadrius morinellus), the rare sand-grouse (Pterocles guttatus), besides many little larks of species belonging to the Saharan group; so that we fared sumptuously off dotterel boiled and grilled.

-As soon as the tents were pitched, I started for the ruins of Rujum Selâmeh, nearly three miles distant, a little knoll. with a green basin of pasture, like that of Sudeid, within smooth encircling hills; but the ruins were mere foundations. scattered irregularly over a considerable area, and affording no clue to their architecture or their period.
-The mention of Shema just before Moladah in Josh, xv.
-26 would lead us to conjecture its identity with the somewhat similar name of Selâmeh, especially as the LXX, render it Σαλμάα.
-On my way back I met a fine solitary wolf, who watched me very coolly, at the distance of sixty vards, while I drew my charge and dropped a bullet down the barrel.
-Though I sent the ball into a rock between his legs as he stood looking at me in the wady, he was not sufficiently alarmed to do more than move on a little more quickly, ever and anon turning to look at me, while gradually increasing his distance.
-Darkness compelled me to desist from the chase, when he quietly turned, and followed me at a respectful distance.
-He was a magnificent animal, larger than any European wolf, and of a much lighter colour.
+As soon as the tents were pitched, I started for the ruins of Rujum Selameh, nearly three miles distant, a little knoll, with a green basin of pasture, like that of Sudeid, within smooth encircling hills; but the ruins were mere foundations, scattered irregularly over a considerable area, and affording no clue to their architecture or their period.
+The mention of Shema just before Moladah in Josh. xv.
+26 would lead us to conjecture its identity with the somewhat similar name of Selâmeh, especially as the LXX. render it Σαλμάα.

 Nothing can be barer than the south country of Judah.
 It is neither grand, desolate, nor wild, but utter barrenness-not a tree nor a shrub, but scant, stunted herbage, covered with myriads of white snails, of five or six species, which afford abundant sustenance to the thousands of birds which inhabit it.
 It is the very country for camel-browsing, quite unlike any we had hitherto traversed, but sometimes reminding one of the best parts of the Sahara.
-We were perplexed at first to account for the sudden transition from the sharp rocky peaks, without a blade of green, to the verdure of the smooth, rounded hills, till we noticed that we had come upon the soft limestone, which here covers the hard crystalline, as it does near Sidon.
+We were perplexed at first to account for the sudden transition from the sharp rocky peaks, without a blade of green, to the verdure of the smooth rounded hills, till we noticed that we had come upon the soft limestone, which here covers the hard crystalline, as it does near Sidon.